openharmony/docs/en/application-dev/database/data-persistence-by-preferences.md

 ## When to Use

 The **Preferences** module provides APIs for processing data in the form of key-value (KV) pairs, including querying, modifying, and persisting KV pairs.
-You can use **Preferences** when you want a unique storage for global data. <br>**Preferences** caches data in the memory, which allows fast access when the data is required.
-If you want to persist data, you can use **flush()** to save the data to a file. **Preferences** is recommended for storing small amount of data, such as personalized settings (font size and whether to enable the night mode) of applications.
+You can use **Preferences** when you want a unique storage for global data.

+The **Preferences** data is cached in the memory, which allows fast access when the data is required.
+If you want to persist data, you can use **flush()** to save the data to a file.
+The **Preferences** data occupies the application's memory space and cannot be encrypted through configuration.
+Therefore, it is recommended for storing personalized settings (font size and whether to enable the night mode) of applications.

 ## Working Principles